fuel-infrastructure/fuel-sequencer/readme.md

 ### Configure

 Your blockchain in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).

-### Web Frontend

-Additionally, Ignite CLI offers both Vue and React options for frontend scaffolding:

-For a Vue frontend, use: `ignite scaffold vue`
-For a React frontend, use: `ignite scaffold react` These commands can be run within your scaffolded blockchain project.

-For more information see the [monorepo for Ignite front-end development](https://github.com/ignite/web).

 ## Release
 To release a new version of your blockchain, create and push a new tag with `v` prefix.
 A new draft release with the configured targets will be created.